nRF24/CircuitPython_nRF24L01/docs/api.rst

 RF24 class
 ==============

-.. important:: The nRF24L01 has 3 key features that are very interdependent of each other.
+.. important:: The nRF24L01 has 3 key features that can be interdependent of each other.
 Their
     priority of dependence is as follows:

     1. `dynamic_payloads` feature allowing either TX/RX nRF24L01 to be able to send/receive